-- 1. The Subscriber that is a party to the Subscriber Agreement for the Certificate; - 2.
-All Application Software Suppliers with whom TunTrust has entered into a contract for inclusion of its Root Certificate in software distributed by such Application Software Supplier; and - 3.
-All Relying Parties who reasonably rely on a Valid Certificate.
+- 1. The Subscriber that is a party to the Subscriber Agreement - 2.
+All Application Software Suppliers with whom TunTrust has entered into a contract for inclusion of its Root Certificate in software distributed by such Application Software Supplier; and

+3. All Relying Parties who reasonably rely on a Valid Certificate.